Friday Flashback: Kemppel skied to 18 U.S. titles, 4 Olympics

 An accomplished climber, Kemppel scaled Mount McKinley in 1995 with her father.
 She also won Mount Marathon in Seward nine times, including a record eight straight from 1996 to 2003.

-Friday Flashback is a series created by Alaska Sports Hall of Fame blog editor Van Williams that looks back on great Alaska athletes from the past.
+Friday Flashback is an ongoing series created by Alaska Sports Hall of Fame blog editor Van Williams that looks back on great Alaska athletes from the past.
 To read about other Alaskans featured in this series, click here.